xxblincolnxx/bens-blog/content/posts/myfirstpost.md

 ## The Path Forward

 First and foremost, let me talk for a moment about open-source.
 I can hear you shouting from the rooftops that _this_ is the answer.
-I totally agree with you for the most part.
+I agree with you for the most part.
 But open-source takes time to ramp.
 You can start small with comments and issues but anything more is probably going to take some time and energy.
-That's actually a big commitment for an unpaid effort from a developer who has a family and real-life obligations.
-Thankfully, a blog and open-source are not mutually exclusive.
+That's actually a big commitment up front for an unpaid effort from a developer who has a family and real-life obligations.
+Thankfully, open-source and other options are not mutually exclusive.

-A blog is where I landed for my _first_ next step, and here you are reading it.
-Here are the benefits:
+A blog is where I landed for the _first_ of my next steps.
+Here you are reading it.
+These are the benefits I gain:

-- I can showcase complete projects but also showcase incremental progress and accrued learnings; I can talk about things that don't even make it into my projects.
+- I can showcase complete projects but also incremental progress and accrued learnings; I can talk about things that don't even make it into my projects.
 - I used [Hugo](https://gohugo.io/) to generate the whole site.
 Its not over-engineered and is optimized as a static site for SEO and performance.
 - I will be able to share cheatsheets and guides I already create for myself.
 - If I take on open-source contribution, I can document what I learn as I learn it.
 Funny enough, I actually found a potential place where I can contribute in learning Hugo and utilizing pre-built themes.